0xjarix/Audits/CodeHawks/FirstFlights/SnekRaffle-security-review.md

 *Attacker*: the winner

 ### Exploit Scenario:
-- **Initial State**: The Protocol is deployed, players are entering the race, as well as some malicious contracts created by the attacker.
+- **Initial State**: The Protocol is deployed, players are entering the raffle, as well as some malicious contracts created by the attacker.
 - **Step 1**: request_raffle_winner() is called, the state is CALCULATING.
 - **Step 2**: rawFulfillRandomWords() is called by the VRF_COORDINATOR which triggers the call to fulfillRandomWords()
 - **Step 3**: The attacker created several malicious contract containing a fallback function that reverts when the contract receives ETH and entered the raffle several times with each of his contracts to increase his chances of winning, eventually one of his contracts was selected to be the winner.